IgorGZd/directprint/README.md

 # directprint

-directPrint The plugin allows Flutter applications to print directly to Windows printers using the OpenPrinter/StartDocPrinter system functions, mainly for sending codes to POS printers.
+Directprint The plugin allows Flutter applications to print directly to Windows printers using the OpenPrinter/StartDocPrinter system functions, mainly for sending codes to POS printers.